– or, don’t expect a Cyrillic nameboard to turn up!

 Like many “Russian” barques of the late 19th/early 20th centuries, she was registered in Ahvenamaa, or the Aaland Islands, part of Finland.
 In 1893, Finland’s mercantile classes were Swedish (Aaland remains Swedish-speaking today) but Finland was also a Grand Duchy of Russia, hence the “Russian” nationality.
 This vessel is therefore now indexed by her nationality as expressed at the time, and her current nationality – as well as the right spelling!

 The exceptionally interesting Aaland ships cornered the market in the last of the sailing barques, which by the 1930s were only economical on very long-distance routes where bunker coal was unavailable.
 They thus specialised in the Chilean nitrate trade and the Grain Race to Australia.
-Herzogin Cecilie was one of the last Aalanders, but EH also holds pictures of others in their very final days after the Second World War, including Pamir.
+Herzogin Cecilie was one of the last Aalanders, but Historic England also holds pictures of others in their very final days after the Second World War, including Pamir.